Sachinnayak0712/Devops_Implementation/Application Setup/Tomcat.md

-Pre-Req
+# Pre-Req
 	yum install java-11 -y

-Install Tomcat

-To download tomcat go to https://dlcdn.apache.org/tomcat/
+# To download tomcat go to https://dlcdn.apache.org/tomcat/

-1) Download Tomcat
+# 1) Download Tomcat
            wget https://dlcdn.apache.org/tomcat/tomcat-8/v8.5.98/bin/apache-tomcat-8.5.98.tar.gz

-2) Unzip the tomcat
+# 2) Unzip the tomcat
            tar -zvxf apache-tomcat-8.5.98.tar.gz

-3) To start the services
+# 3) To start the services
 	Go to
            cd /home/ec2-user/apache-tomcat-8.5.98/bin/
            ./startup.sh

 Tomcat will run in default 8080 port number

-4)By default the Manager is only accessible from a browser running on the same machine as Tomcat.
+# 4)By default the Manager is only accessible from a browser running on the same machine as Tomcat.
 	If you wish to modify this restriction, you'll need to edit the Manager's context.xml file.

 	find / -name context.xml
 	Usually it will under 2 places, and it neeeds to be changed in both the places

           	/home/ec2-user/apache-tomcat-8.5.98/webapps/host-manager/META-INF/context.xml
          	 /home/ec2-user/apache-tomcat-8.5.98/webapps/manager/META-INF/context.xml

 	4A.
 Go to the path and To Edit the File with vi vi context.xml